ginomeee/geely/README.md

 ## 8. Setting up Android Auto on HU
 This should be fairly straightforward, you don't need to change any settings since the default settings are already good.
 1. Open Android Auto (Head Unit Reloaded app) on the HU.
+2. Connecting the phone to the HU:
-2. For wired connection, connect the data cable to the Android phone and HU.
+   a.
+For wired connection, connect the data cable to the Android phone and HU.
-3. For wireless connection, enable hotspot on the Android phone and connect the HU to the phone hotspot via Wifi Manager.
+   b.
+For wireless connection, connect both the Android device and the HU to the same wifi network.

 **Important:** Make sure to use a known good / reliable USB cable.
 Disconnections are likely even with known good USB cables as they have the tendency to fail from time to time.
 USB cable failure may happen due to extreme conditions inside vehicle (change of temperature, humidity, bending, vibration, etc).